 Forced Distribution Systems

 Forced distribution systems (FDS) are one approach to performance evaluation that were developed to reduce leniency and the lack of differentiation of performance evaluation ratings.
 FDS do so by “forcing” managers to discriminate between high and low performers.
 Perhaps no other figure has contributed more to the increased use of FDS than high-profile former GE executive Jack Welch, who has extolled FDS as being an efficient and pragmatic means of “rewarding doers”.
 However, other companies such as Ford have unsuccessfully tried to implement FDS systems.
 Given the lack of research on this topic, our research isolates and describes four key elements (consequences for low performers; differentiation of rewards for top performers; frequency of feedback; and size of comparison group) that distinguish different forms of FDS.
-My Coauthors and I have recently published our paper below entitled, "Reactions to Different Types of Forced Distribution Performance Evaluation Systems" that is in-press at the Journal of Business & Psychology.
+My Coauthors and I have recently published our paper below entitled, "Reactions to Different Types of Forced Distribution Performance Evaluation Systems" in the Journal of Business & Psychology.

 blume_et_al._2009_reactions_to_different_types_of_fds.pdf